Skip to content

 5 prompts, one Sunday a month

-Time: 30 min/month vs ~3 hrs of scattered firefighting
+Time: 30 min/month vs around 3 hrs of scattered firefighting

 This is the fifth post in our AI for UK music venues series.
 The first four covered 12 inbox-reply prompts, how to use AI to fill your venue, the venue tools stack and vetting acts.
 This one tackles the layer almost everyone skips because it’s boring: the regulatory paperwork that keeps your venue legally open.